Skip to Main Content

 PsycINFO The American Psychological Association database for abstracts of scholarly journal articles, book chapters, books, and dissertations.
 This is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
 Full-text articles from PsycARTICLES are contained in PsycINFO.

-Searching for Dissertations & Theses: The publishing world has changed for dissertations and theses.
-You may find full-text or 25-page previews in subject-related databases (ProQuest Central, ERIC, CINAHL, etc.).
+Searching for Dissertations & Theses: You may find full-text or 25-page previews in subject-related databases (ProQuest, ERIC, CINAHL, etc.).

-- If you've already identified a dissertation or thesis and are seeking the full-text version, try searching the graduating institution's website or library for that dissertation/thesis title.
+- If you've already identified a dissertation or thesis and seek the full-text version, search the graduating institution's website or library for that dissertation/thesis title.

 - Otherwise, try the following tools to identify the literature - and - if you've lucky - score a free copy of one.